 In this way they constitute the lineage of the ministers of the Lord, and do not act for themselves, but rather in the name and the person of Christ: in persona Christi Capitis.

-At the request of a subscriber of The Denzinger-Bergoglio, in this study we will clarify a doubt that Francis raised for many people by an affirmation he made in the audience this past February 3: Does the priest in the confessional represent the Father, or Jesus?
+At the request of a subscriber of The Denzinger-Bergoglio, in this study we will clarify a doubt that Francis raised for many people by an affirmation he made in the Audience of February 3, 2016: Does the priest in the confessional represent the Father, or Jesus?